 Click the burger icon and select an aggregate function.

-A new row with the function name and appropriate values under the column is displayed.
+A new row (or column, if applicable) with the function name and appropriate values under the column is displayed.

 Note that you can also aggregate within individual attributes.

 To add aggregate functions to all columns or to individual attributes or metrics, hover your mouse over column headers to display the burger icon.

 The following image shows the